-Pret A Manger is one such brand opting to focus on the skills gap.
-Their Pret Apprenticeship scheme will offer 120 candidates the opportunity to complete a fully-funded business management degree, and will see them trained up from store staff to managers and beyond.
-In the long-term, candidates receive qualifications and the opportunity to complete a BA in business management at Manchester Metropolitan University.
+Pret A Manger is one brand opting to focus on the skills gap—they have an apprenticeship scheme that gives candidates the opportunity to complete a fully-funded business management degree, while training them up from store staff to managers and beyond.

-This approach allows managers and supervisors to focus on day-to-day operations, but also ensures that all new employees receive the same standard of training through an efficient introductory process.
+This allows managers and supervisors to focus on the day-to-day operations and also ensures that new employees receive the same standard of training (even when you’re at your busiest).

 Discover how switching to Trail can help you make streamline workflows, save time and cut site overheads.